Heart and Stroke Foundation of Canada: Our Board of Directors

 Healthy lives free of heart disease and stroke.
 Together, we will make it happen.

-HSFC Board members represent our country and come from many walks of life.
-Working with Foundation staff at the local, regional, provincial and national levels, our Board of Directors guides the overall strategic management and stewardship of the Foundation.
+Heart and Stroke Foundation board members represent our country and come from many walks of life.
+Working with Foundation staff at the local, regional, provincial and national levels, our board of directors guides the overall strategic management and stewardship of the Foundation.

 Chair: Rod McKay, FCA